Olex2/help/gui/EN/work/toolbox_work.md

 |`fixunit`| $spy.MakeHoverButton('toolbar-OK','fixunit') | Adjusts the sum formula to what is currently present in the model, taking the value of *Z*' into account. |

+# Disorder Tools
+These are an extremely useful set of commands for dealing with crystallographic disorder.

-# Part Links
+# PART Links
-This is a selection of quick-links regarding displaying of PARTS in your structure.
+This is a selection of quick-links regarding displaying of PARTs in the structure.
 The command-line equivalents are also very useful to know:

 | `showp 0 1` | Shows all atoms in no particular part and all atoms in PART 1 |